-- Providing safe environments, with secure access, where children can learn and develop - Acting in the best interests of children to protect them online and offline, including when they are receiving remote education - At the earliest opportunity, identifying children who may need early help, and who are at risk of harm or have been harmed.
+- At the earliest opportunity, identifying children who may need early help, and who are at risk of harm or have been harmed.
 This can include, but is not limited to, neglect, abuse (including by other children), grooming or exploitation - Taking timely and appropriate safeguarding action for children who need extra help or who may be suffering, or likely to suffer, harm.
 This includes, if required, referring in a timely way to those who have the expertise to help - Using safe recruitment processes and managing allegations that may meet the harm threshold and allegations/concerns that do not meet the harm threshold, referred to as low-level concerns

-We will ensure that parents/carers and our partner agencies are aware of this policy by ensuring that it is on our website.
-We will provide a paper copy of this policy on request, via our school office, and bring it to the attention of parents/carers attending meetings with school staff, when it is relevant to the discussion we are having with them regarding their child
+We will ensure that parents/carers and our partner agencies are aware of our safeguarding and child protection policy by ensuring that it is on our school website.
+If requested to do so, we will provide a paper copy of this policy on request via our school office, and bring it to the attention of parents/carers attending meetings with school staff, when it is relevant to the discussion we are having with them regarding their child.

-The school website will also have information about how parents, children and other agencies can contact the designated safeguarding lead and their deputy/ies and include their availability during out of school hours and school holidays.
+Our school website also has information about how parents/children/other agencies can contact the designated safeguarding lead and their deputy/ies and include their availability during out of school hours and school holidays.